turbo-d/compilers-6083/README.md

 ## Debug output
 To compile with additional debugging output add the debug command before the file to be compiled.
 This debug output is ad hoc, and was only added for my own use to quickly debug issues.
-Therefore it is not very pretty.
+It's not very pretty.
 ```
 ./target/debug/cli debug testPgms/correct/iterativeFib.src
 ```
+# Structure
+## cli
+The cli directory contains the source files to build the command line interface executable.
+[main.rs](./cli/src/main.rs) contains all the code to define the cli.
+It parses input arguments, reads the target source file, creates a scanner and parser to parse the file, then performs semantic checking, and code generation passes on the ast resulting from the parse.
+It also aggregates any errors from the compilation passes and formats and displays them to the user.
+Depending on the severity of errors, and during which compilation phases the errors occur, the command line program may halt executution.